Origin and History of Santa Claus

 His story was spread by the Dutch sailors berthing in New York.
 They called St. Nicholas “Sinterklaas”, and through translations to American English, he became the American “Santa Claus”.
 That’s how St. Nicholas became known under the name Santa Claus in Europe and later on, also in the USA.

-Modern Santa Claus
+History of Modern Santa Claus

 Today, Santa Claus is famous all around the world as the kind, old man who brings Christmas gifts to the children.
 The world has many Names for Santa Claus: Santa, Father Christmas, Kris Kringle, Pere Noel, and more.
 In more modern times, Santa has been widely used as a commercial eye catcher, in particular after 1930, when Coca Cola used him in their advertisements for the first time.
 Here he had a big, white beard, black boots, a big red coat, and an infectious laughter – exactly like we know and love him today.
 His origins include the St. Nicholas story, but many other cultures had their own seasonal Gift-giver, including the British Father Christmas and even the Norse God Odin.